 I received my Ph.D. in the Anderson and Langer Labs in the Department of Chemical Engineering at MIT.
 Check out my story on MIT News.
-Prior to starting my Ph.D.
-I completed an M.Phil. in the Department of Chemistry at the University of Cambridge and a B.S. in Chemical Engineering at the University of Pittsburgh.
+Prior to starting my Ph.D., I completed an M.Phil. in the Department of Chemistry at the University of Cambridge and a B.S. in Chemical Engineering at the University of Pittsburgh.

-Outside of the lab, I’m passionate about enhancing outreach efforts by introducing young girls to engineering, promoting equity for underrepresented minorities in STEM, and encouraging scientists to make their work more accessible to the broader public.
+Outside of the lab, I’m passionate about enhancing outreach efforts by introducing young women to engineering, promoting equity for underrepresented minorities in STEM, and encouraging scientists to make their work more accessible to the broader public.

 I also identify as an athlete, an outdoor enthusiast, and an adrenaline junkie.
-Working out is my self-care – I love running along the lakefront trail in Chicago, swimming in Lake Michigan, weight lifting, rollerblading, rowing, hiking, and snowboarding.
+Working out is my self-care – I love running along the lakefront trail in Chicago, swimming in Lake Michigan, weightlifting, rollerblading, rowing, hiking, and snowboarding.